oucs-teaching/cosc349-labs/lab13.md

 Events:
   Type    Reason             Age   From                   Message
   ----    ------             ----  ----                   -------
-  Normal  ScalingReplicaSet  8s    deployment-controller  Scaled up replica set nginx-deployment-574b87c764 to 2
+  Normal  ScalingReplicaSet  11s   deployment-controller  Scaled up replica set nginx-deployment-574b87c764 to 2
 ```
 - Note the mention of a ScalingReplicaSet.
-The contests of that set can be viewed using the following command, indicating that it's just a pair of replicas.
+The contents of that set can be viewed using the following command, indicating that it's just a pair of replicas.
 ```
 vagrant@ubuntu-xenial:~$ kubectl get pods -l app=nginx
-NAME                                READY   STATUS    RESTARTS   AGE nginx-deployment-574b87c764-2hcbd   1/1     Running   0          40s
+NAME                                READY   STATUS    RESTARTS   AGE nginx-deployment-574b87c764-chsfw   1/1     Running   0          54s
-nginx-deployment-574b87c764-6chqt   1/1     Running   0          40s
+nginx-deployment-574b87c764-pgx46   1/1     Running   0          54s
 ```
 - If the status column does not show "Running" for all pods, then wait until all pods are "Running".
 - An updated version of the same deployment is available that steps the nginx version from 1.7.9 to 1.8 at: https://raw.githubusercontent.com/kubernetes/website/master/content/en/examples/application/deployment-update.yaml
 - Apply this deployment, and watch how your pods change:

 ```